ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-extensions-late-payment-prediction.md

 On the **Late Payment Prediction Setup** page you can schedule updates to payment predictions for a time that is convenient for you. -->

 ## Design details
 Microsoft deploys and operates number of predictive web services in all regions where [!INCLUDE[prod_short](includes/prod_short.md)] is available.
 Access to these web services is included in your [!INCLUDE[prod_short](includes/prod_short.md)] subscription.
-For more information, see the Microsoft Dynamics 365 Business Central Licensing Guide.
+Podrobné informace o licencích naleznete v příručce Microsoft Dynamics 365 Business Central Licensing Guide.
 The guide is available for download on the [Business Central](https://dynamics.microsoft.com/en-us/business-central/overview/) website.

 The web-services work in three modes:
 - Train model.
 The web service trains the model based on the provided dataset.